-Your competitors are doing it
+2. Your competitors are offering global shipping

 In the same report, 93% percent of online merchants either already offered cross-border shipping or planned to by 2019.

 The key to your first cross-border market may be hiding out in your website’s analytics right now.

-It’s getting cheaper and easier
+4. Global shipping is getting cheaper and easier

 When we talk to eCommerce merchants about international shipping two major concerns crop up over and over again: the cost and the hassle.